 Gas Optimization vs. Precision

-Key insights from our implementation and testing:
+Key insights from comprehensive implementation and testing:

 Bounded array sizes prevent out-of-gas scenarios